VicNic1234/VON_ERP_Pub/README.md

 ## Installation Setup
 1.)
 Setup your local server or webserver either WAMP, XAMPP, LAMP or any Apache/Ngix server

 2.)
-Clone the repo in the app directory in your local/web server. for XAMPP **htdocs -> app folder** for WAMP **www -> app folder**
+Clone the repo in the app directory into your local/web server. for XAMPP **htdocs -> app folder** for WAMP **www -> app folder**